 4. The Great Beach Drive

-The Great Beach Drive is steeped in Australian indigenous and pioneering history and encompasses two UNESCO Biosphere Reserves, a protected Marine Park and World Heritage listed Fraser Island, the largest sand island in the world.
+The Great Beach Drive is steeped in Australian indigenous and pioneering history and encompasses two UNESCO Biosphere Reserves, a protected Marine Park and World Heritage listed K'gari, the largest sand island in the world.
 The Great Beach Drive is a once in a unique experience you won’t want to miss, so if you don’t have your own 4WD book a scenic tour with a local guide.

 5. Mary Valley